InviteRobot/terms/privacy-policy.md

 Please feel free to contact us if you have any questions about InviteRobot’s Privacy Policy or practices.
 You may contact us at [hello@inviterobot.com](mailto:hello@inviterobot.com) or at our mailing address below:

 **InviteRobot**
 Julien Marchand
-69 rue Suarez, 73200 Albertville FR
+69 rue Suarez, 73200 Albertville, FRANCE

 ## The Gist